fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 A user has to copy or type the command provided in the guide or our website and paste it to a terminal connected to the machine or server where the Network Node will be installed and run.

-Once the user executes the command, a process is initiated that attempts to provide the user with enough information about what's going on, or what can optionally happen, e.g., since [Git - a distributed version control system](https://git-scm.com/) is a required application and if not found, the user will be informed and a request to install it will be presented as a user shell prompt.
-The users will be able to accept or deny the request and the installer will only execute accordingly.
+Once the user executes the command, a process is initiated that attempts to provide the user with enough information about what's going on, or what can optionally happen, e.g., [Git - a distributed version control system](https://git-scm.com/) is a required application, if not found, the user will be informed and a request to install it will be presented as a user shell prompt.
+The users will be able to accept or deny the request, and the installer will only execute accordingly.
 Most requirements are dependencies, such as libraries or packages that your system must have for our software to run.
 Apart from the [Ursa CLI](https://github.com/fleek-network/ursa) we're developing, the dependencies are provided by third parties which you as a user might be interested in checking up on.

 After the installations, there'll be a request to provide a valid custom domain name of the user control, to decorate the server's public [IP](https://en.wikipedia.org/wiki/IP_address) address](https://en.wikipedia.org/wiki/IP_address), where an attempt to [secure it](./fleek-network-securing-a-node-with-ssl-tls) with SSL/TLS Certificates will be handled by leveraging the [Let's Encrypt](https://letsencrypt.org/) API for the matter.